jackcrane/business/options-for-organizing.md

 ## Corporations

-A legal entity, defined by the state, whose assets and liability are seperate from its owners.
+A legal entity, defined by the state, whose assets and liability are separate from its owners.

 Has many rights, duties, and the powers of a person:
 - Can own and transfer properties